🥁First strategy #webinar of the year: 31 January❗ Join @kvantomme to learn about how to build your #strategy for c… https://t.co/pTIjAapD7s

 Jennifer explores then contradicts that documentation is inherently un-agile: she shows many examples and quotes opinions on how docs fit in the agile circle.

+Documentation is the number one thing API consumers want, it is the basis of their decision-making.
 In the world of micro-services and containers, everything has to work together and although documentation is less likely to happen it becomes more and more necessary.

 Early-on docs allow prototyping, simpler code and true collaboration.